persteenolsen/webpack-5-react-typescript-boilerplate/README.md

-# Webpack 5 React Boilerplate
+# Webpack 5 React TypeScript Boilerplate

 Webpack 5 boilerplate using React, TypeScript, Babel 7, PostCSS and Sass with a hot dev server and an optimized production build.